prospa-group-oss/interview-test-data-engineer/Answer.md

 ## pre-requisite: SQLite needs to be installed
 ## Time used:
 35 min on data_validation.py, ~ 100 minutes on ETL_main.py, 30 min to debug

+5 min on extra bonus question (divide customer Balance to 3 groups, used 25% 75% quartiles)

 ## base64 bonus instruction: